GluuFederation/docs-ce-prod/3.1.2/source/api-guide/scim-api.md

 # SCIM API

 Gluu Server Community Edition supports the System for Cross-domain Identity Management (SCIM) version 2.0.

+## Configuration Endpoint
 The SCIM configuration endpoint can be found at:

 `https://<idp_hostname>/.well-known/scim-configuration`